natnaelawel/docker-with-nodejs-express-app/dockerCommands.md

 to start only the node app since it has depends on we have to clearly state to not start the linked container using --no-deps flag
 * docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --no-deps node-app

+to prevent up and down of the container we can use only up with additional flag --renew-anon-volumes or -V

+* docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build -V

+# redis and express session
+* docker exec -it nodejs-docker-app_redis_1 bash redis-cli

+to see lists of data
+* KEYS *

+to see detail using  the session key
+* GET "session key"